ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week6/index.md

 - One that is wrong but is likely to get full scores
-- One that is mostly correct but crashes the grader and doesn't give a nice error back (and is likely to cause a Piazza/EdStem post saying “the grader is broken!”)
+- One that is mostly correct but crashes the grader and doesn't give a nice error back (and is likely to cause a Piazza post saying “the grader is broken!”)

 You should create these as **new, public Github repositories**, so that you can